nileshraman/Quizify/README.md

 # Quizfy
-Quizfy is quiz app that is made using react js
+Quizfy is quiz app that is made using react js.
+It is fully functional and dynamic react app.

 1.Landing page: